-38. Even if that were wrong, I am satisfied that the Objector has failed to prove the detriment test, namely whether:
+39. Even if that were wrong, I am satisfied that the Objector has failed to make out the detriment test, namely whether:

 "the application creates a likelihood of material detriment to the rights or legitimate interests of a significant portion of the community to which the string may be explicitly or implicitly targeted."